tmtsoftware/csw/docs/src/main/commons/unit-tests.md

 Next, we'll add a test for command handling in the HCD.
 The HCD supports a "sleep" command, which sleeps some amount of seconds as specified in the command payload, and then returns a `CommandResponse.Completed`.
 We will specify a sleep of 5 seconds, and then check that we get the expected response.
-Note that the obtaining a `CommandService` reference requires an Akka Typed Actor System, so our code will create one using the Actor System provided by the Test Kit.
+Note that the obtaining a `CommandService` reference in Java requires an Akka Typed Actor System, so our code will create one using the Actor System provided by the Test Kit.
+In Scala, `import frameworkTestkit._` brings in implicit Actor System in scope, hence you do not need to create one in your test.

 Scala
 :   @@snip [BasicSampleHcdTest.scala](../../../../examples/src/test/scala/org/tmt/csw/samplehcd/SampleHcdTest.scala) { #submit }